andreyv/sbupdate/README.md

 and re-run the tool if needed.
 You should remember to run the tool every time you update your boot manager's files (e. g., after `sudo bootctl update`).

-⚠️ **Note**: when booting with Secure Boot disabled, options passed from an EFI shell (_even empty_) may override the built-in command line in the combined image, and the boot may fail.
+⚠️ **Note**: When booting with Secure Boot disabled, options passed from an EFI shell (_even empty_) may override the built-in command line in the combined image, and the boot may fail.
 See [#4](https://github.com/andreyv/sbupdate/issues/4).